Shawn Powell

-Shawn Powell (born November 29, 1988) is a former American football punter who played for the Buffalo Bills and Cincinnati Bengals in the National Football League (NFL).
-He played college football at Florida State.
+Shawn Powell (born November 29, 1988) is an American former professional football player who was a punter who played for the Buffalo Bills and Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Florida State Seminoles, earning consensus All-American honors in 2011.

-Career
+Professional career

+Buffalo Bills

 Powell joined the Buffalo Bills as an undrafted free agent in 2012 partway through the season after releasing Brian Moorman.
 He was released on October 4, 2013, after struggling in a Thursday Night Football game against the Cleveland Browns, with Moorman being brought back in to replace him.

 Powell played 18 career games with Buffalo, averaging 44.7 gross yards per kick over 100 kicks (38.3-yard net average per kick) with 33 landing inside the 20-yard line.

+Cincinnati Bengals

-The Bengals signed Powell on December 17 after Kevin Huber was injured.
+The Cincinnati Bengals signed Powell on December 17 after Kevin Huber was injured.
 He was released two weeks later after punting the football only 10 yards in a game against the Baltimore Ravens.